Japan how to organise a trip on your own? Where to start and what to see?

 The room had slippers and an electric kettle.
-Wi-fi stable, no problems connecting to several devices at the same time.
+Wi-fi is stable, with no problems connecting to several devices at the same time.

-We ate breakfasts outside the hotel, but the restaurants where you could eat them were within a 5-10 minutes’ walk from the hotel.
+We ate our breakfasts outside the hotel, but the restaurants where you could eat them were within a 5-10 minutes walk from the hotel.

 I highly recommend this hotel!
 There are a super professional service and the right value for money.

-Public laundry is quite popular in Japan and there is usually no problem to find it using the internet.
+Public laundry is quite popular in Japan and there is usually no problem finding it using the internet.
 We used laundry twice.
 The first time it was a public laundry, and the second time we used laundry in the hotel.

 A public laundry, “coin laundry”, is nothing more than the possibility of washing and drying clothes in machines operated by coins.

 After entering the laundry room, you first need to know what is a washing machine and what is a dryer.
 At the first glance, you do not know it, as all subtitles and numerous instructions are only available in the Japanese language.
 In our case washing machines were painted in red and driers in yellow.
 If this dependence takes place, the rest will go smoothly 😊.

 40 minutes of washing costs about 800 yen (7$).
 Washing machines can only work on coins, so it’s worth picking them up a little before you will come to the laundry.
 In some places, there are banknote changes, but this is not a rule, so it’s better to prepare yourself well.